open-rcp/rcp/docs/rcpp.md

-# RCP Protocol (rcpp)
+# RCP Protocol (rcpcore)

 ## Overview

-The RCP Protocol library (`rcpp`) is the core component that defines the binary protocol format, data structures, and communication patterns used throughout the RCP ecosystem.
+The RCP Protocol library (`rcpcore`) is the core component that defines the binary protocol format, data structures, and communication patterns used throughout the RCP ecosystem.
 It provides the foundation upon which the client and server components are built.

 ## Features